 2. Unfortunately, for me, my daily or nightly mood is attached to the final score of their games.
 My blood pressure hinges on that day’s lineup and my mental health is connected to late-inning bullpen decisions.
 It made me physically sick when Jasson Dominguez wasn’t called up three days ago, and each day that passes with Alex Verdugo being the team’s everyday fielder will eventually catch up to me health-wise.

-3. I wish I didn’t care so much about the Yankees winning because the Yankees — the actual organization — doesn’t care about the Yankees winning.
+3. I wish I didn’t care so much about the Yankees winning because the Yankees — the actual organization — don’t care about the Yankees winning.
 The organization’s level of interest in the team is a lot like the casual fan I desire to be: If the Yankees win, great.
 If they don’t, so be it.

 If the Yankees truly cared about winning, they would field the best possible 26-man roster from Opening Day through August 31 and then the best possible 28-man roster from September 1 through Game 162.
 Roster decisions, the rotation of the order, places in the batting order and bullpen titles and usage wouldn’t be tied to name, reputation, friendships, relationships, service time manipulation or money owed.
 They would all strictly be based on production, performance, talent and ability.